tuffythejeep/LeadMeReadMe/LEADMEREADME.md

   .prompt([
     {
       type: "text",
-      message: "What is your name?",
+      message: "Please provide a clear and descriptive title for the project.",
-      name: "nameInput",
+      name: "descriptionInput",
     },
     {
       type: "text",
-      message: "Where are you from?",
+      message: "Please provide instructions on how to install and set up the project locally.",
-      name: "locationInput",
+      name: "installationInput",
     },
     {
       type: "text",
-      message: "What is your favorite hobby?",
+      message: "Pleasen list guidelines on how to use the project, including any commands or configurations.",
-      name: "hobbyInput",
+      name: "usageInput",
     },
     {
       type: "text",